superinsight/superinsight-page-project/README.md

-### SuperInsight Project
+### Superinsight
-This is the page for the SuperInsight Open Source Project.

-For more details, see https://superinsight.dev
+This is the web page for Superinsight for the development community For more details, see https://superinsight.dev